 Follow these guidelines to create an internship resume that not only looks professional, but also demonstrates your abilities and skills – even without a professional background.

 Make sure that the layout of your heading is legible and that your formatting is uncluttered – a clean design will attract hiring managers to your internship resume.
-The professional resume writing service of ULS always uses clean layouts and readable fonts, formatted to best highlight your specific strengths.

 When looking to hire interns, employers are often interested in local applicants – those who live in the area tend to imply more flexibility in work hours and lower transportation costs.
 If your home or university address is far from the company’s location, list an alternate address nearby where they can contact you.